gardener/gardener/docs/usage/shoot_access.md

           configMapName: name-of-configmap-containing-authenticaion-config
 ```

-The `configMapName` references a user created configMap in the project namespace containing the `AuthenticationConfiguration` in it's `config.yaml` data field.
-Example `configMap`:
+The `configMapName` references a user created `ConfigMap` in the project namespace containing the `AuthenticationConfiguration` in it's `config.yaml` data field.
+Here is an example of such `ConfigMap`:

 ```yaml
 apiVersion: v1